kwaldenphd/python-lists-strings/README.md

 length = len(fruit)
 print(length)
 ```
+35. To recap: Lists are an ordered collection of items.
+Lists can be numbers or strings.
+They are declared with a variable name, but the information is contained within `[ ]` and the individual items are separated by a comma.

 <blockquote>Q9: Create your own list of strings.
 Include your list code as part of this question answer.
 What is the length of your list?
 What is the number position for each of the items in your list?
 How would you return the value of the first item?
 How would you return the value of the last item?</blockquote>